I think we can all agree:

 Sunday SEO With Terry Kyle

-He has has a weekly video series called SundaySEO and he invited me to produce a video for his audience last minute.
+He had a weekly video series called SundaySEO and he invited me to produce a video for his audience last minute.

 I jumped at the opportunity and created a tutorial that taught people how to manage their backlinks and hooked up an exclusive discount for the featured software.